JohnTerragnoli/ECE382_Lab08/README.md

 [implementation.c](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab08/master/1.%20Code/A_imp.c)

 #A Functionality

+##Design Process

+1. Honestly, not much was changed from B Functionality.
+I used the same code to do A Functionality as I did with B Functionality.
+Of course, it took a few more trials because the maze was harder.
+But I was able to get it through eventually, as seen in the video below.

+I would also like to point out that my car won the completition on accident and I somehow got on the wall of fame.

 This was achieved on 12/12/14 at 0644.
 This video can be seen [here](https://www.youtube.com/watch?v=EWXs4pQ-Gy8&feature=youtu.be).

 Code used to achieve this functionality: